FelicityPictures/Maze-Final-Project/README.md

-         Need to come up with different solvable puzzles for Puzzle Tile Game Virtually finished with behind the scenes workings for Boss fight Figuring out sprites and animation for Boss fight
+         Need to come up with different solvable puzzles for Puzzle Tile Game Virtually finished with behind the scenes workings for Boss fight Figuring out sprites and animation for Boss fight 6/14/15: Finally made PuzzleTile game displayable and solvable and playable (!)

 What do we have as of 6/1?